 When a Quick Home Sale Is the Best Option

-After looking at all the ways to negotiate, use legal tools, or get temporary relief, there's one more powerful strategy we need to talk about.
-Sometimes, the most practical way to stop a foreclosure isn't about delaying it—it's about getting ahead of it by selling the property on your own terms.
+After learning about negotiation techniques and legal protections and temporary solutions we need to explore one final powerful approach.
+Sometimes, the most practical way to stop a foreclosure isn’t about delaying it—it’s about getting ahead of it by selling the property on your own terms.

 Why a Traditional Sale Often Fails in Foreclosure